 Some languages pairs also make use of Neural Auto Review (NAR) to provide improved grammatical error correction in a way that mimics a reviewer.
 Read more about this in the Neural Auto Review article.

-To run a QA check on all segments in a document, open the Editor's
+To run a QA check on all segments of a document, open the

 To run a QA check on a single segment, click on the QA button on the right of the segment.

-After running a QA check, if any potential linguistic issues are found, they will be highlighted in the Editor:
+After running a QA check, if any potential linguistic issues are found, they will be highlighted in Lilt Translate:

 - Red highlight: spelling mistake